 Politics is an important way of making change happen whether locally, nationally or internationally.
 Many of us have opportunities to have a political impact re: sentientist campaigns, whether by voting, starting or signing petitions, lobbying for better party or government policy, rallying or protesting or by standing for political office.

-Sentientist politics would address both of those ingredients by representing the interests of all sentient beings and implement compassionate, evidence-based policies to address those interests.
+A Sentientist politics would address both of those ingredients by representing the interests of all sentient beings and implementing compassionate, evidence-based policies to address those interests.
 Beyond that, sentientists hold a wide variety of political views, both with respect to economics and to forms of political organisation – but these are some common themes we might expect to see:

 - Representation for all sentient beings, even those not capable of directly expressing themselves politically.
 See Sentientist Politics by Alasdair Cochrane (he’s on our wall!).
 Maybe instead of democracy we need sentocracy?

 - Evidence-based policies – carefully using the sciences, statistics, experiments/pilots/trials to develop understanding, test the results of policies and measure change